-- To briefly summarize the incident (who, what, when, where, why) - To provide supporting information on circumstances that the abstractor has endorsed in an incident - To provide the context for understanding the incident - To record information and additional detail that cannot be captured elsewhere - To facilitate data quality control checks on the coding of key variables
+- To briefly summarize the incident (who, what, when, where, why) - To provide supporting information on circumstances that the abstractor has endorsed in an incident - To provide the context for understanding the incident - To record information and additional details that cannot be captured elsewhere - To facilitate data quality control checks for coding key variables

-Incident narratives are written based on a single type data source (e.g., LE or CME) that may involve single or multiple documents (e.g., CME report and toxicology report).
-Consequently, there is an incident narrative that summarizes the law enforcement findings and a narrative that describes the CME's findings.
+Incident narratives are written based on a single type data source (e.g., LE or C/ME) that may involve single or multiple documents (e.g., C/ME and toxicology report).
+Consequently, there is an incident narrative that summarizes the law enforcement findings and an incident narrative that describes the C/ME's findings.
 The narratives based on these separate data sources will often vary in the level of detail they contain, and may even differ from each other on details of the incident.

-In referring to persons in the narrative, use "Victim" or "V" to refer to the Victim, or "V1," "V2," etc., in incidents with multiple victims.
+Use "Victim" or "V" to refer to the victim when referring to persons in the narrative, or "V1," "V2," etc., in incidents with multiple victims.
 Similarly, use "Suspect" or "S1," "S2," etc. Victim/Suspects may be designated as "V/S."